gvwilson/sdxpy/src/viewer/index.md

-Replace the `ViewportCursor` class in the final version of the code with the earlier `ClipCursorFixed` class, then explain exactly what bug `ViewportCursor` was created to fix.
+Replace the `ViewportCursor` class in the final version of the code with the earlier `ClipCursorFixed` class, then explain the bug `ViewportCursor` was created to fix.

+### Line Numbers {: .exercise}

+Modify the file viewer to show line numbers on the left side of the text.